CopernicaMarketingSoftware/Documentation/Yothalot/cpp-scalar.md

 ## Member operator std::string()
 This member is the cast operator to type std::string.
 It will use member `string()` to do the conversion to a std::string.

+## Member doubleValue()
+Returns the double value of the scalar object.
+In case of a numeric type it'll simply cast it.
+In case of a string it'll try to convert it using `std::stod()`.

+## Member operator double()
+This member is the cast operator to type double.
+It will simply use the `doubleValue()` member to do the conversion.

 ## Member operator<<()
 Using `<<` you can insert the value in a stream.
 The output has the format: